Chapter 3 – Relationship to Clients – annotated

 [2] In criminal matters, if withdrawal is a result of non-payment of the lawyer’s fees, the court may exercise its discretion to refuse counsel’s withdrawal.
 The court’s order refusing counsel’s withdrawal may be enforced by the court’s contempt power.
 See R. v.
 Cunningham, 2010 SCC 10.

 [3] The relationship between a lawyer and client is contractual in nature, and the general rules respecting breach of contract and repudiation apply.
 Except in criminal matters involving non-payment of fees, if a lawyer decides to withdraw as counsel in a proceeding, the court has no jurisdiction to prevent the lawyer from doing so, and the decision to withdraw is not reviewable by the court, subject to its authority to cite a lawyer for contempt if there is evidence that the withdrawal was done for some improper purpose.
 Otherwise, the decision to withdraw is a matter of professional responsibility, and a lawyer who withdraws in contravention of this Chapter is subject to disciplinary action by the Benchers.
 See Re Leask and Cronin (1985), 66 BCLR 187 (SC).
-In civil proceedings the lawyer is not required to obtain the court’s approval before withdrawing as counsel, but must comply with the Rules of Court before being relieved of the responsibilities that attach as “solicitor acting for the party.”
+In civil proceedings the lawyer is not required to obtain the court’s approval before withdrawing as counsel, but must comply with the rules of court before being relieved of the responsibilities that attach as “solicitor acting for the party.”
 See Luchka v.
-Zens (1989), 37 BCLR (2d) 127 (CA).”
+Zens (1989), 37 BCLR (2d) 127 (CA).

 Annotations